Nothing helping ? Consider a home cooked diet..

 These products often have an antibiotic in them as well.
 But it is the steroid in them that works, if at all.
 The steroids used in topical sprays, (often betamethasone), is a type that is less absorbed when it is licked off than pill-form steroids.
 But don’t overuse it because some will be absorbed in that manner.
 Either it stings when applied or some cats find the odor of the product objectionable.
 But that effect only lasts a minute or two.

 Cyclosporine (Neoral, Atopica)

 This product is heavily marketed by the pet pharmaceutical industry because of its profit-earning potential (corticosteroids are off-patent).
 Its possible side effects are wart (papilloma) formation, gum disease (hyperplastic gingivitis), activation of silent (latent) toxoplasmosis and cancer.
-It will grow hair on women (hirsutism) so perhaps something similar might occur in cats.
+(It has been known to even grow hair on women (hirsutism) so who knows what it might do to a cat.)

 Weigh the positives and negatives of this product carefully before deciding to use it in your cat.
 You can read more about cyclosporine here.

 You can run down to your local Petco or PetsMart and pick up a bottle of bitters spray.
 It has a vile taste, but I have not found that it stops itching and excessive grooming.
 A side effect is that everything in your home will taste bitter as your cat moves about the house.

 A Diet Change